BCP Thriving Communities Fund

 ___________________________________________________________________

-** For support with policy development or reviews we recommend you contact one of the local support agencies for voluntary sector groups – Community Action Network offers free support to groups across the county of Dorset, and low cost training & events.
-Dorset Community Action provides support to groups in the Dorset Council area.
+* For support with policy development or reviews we recommend you contact one of the local support agencies for voluntary sector groups – Community Action Network offers support to groups in the BCP area.

 Safeguarding policy – there are helpful online resources such as the Charity Commission’s guidance on Safeguarding and the NSPCC website.
 New groups or those without any current policy may find it helpful to watch this short video ‘Safeguarding adults in the voluntary sector’ introducing what Safeguarding is and why it is relevant for all voluntary sector groups, no matter how small or who you are working with.